tinghanlin/criminal_wall/README.md

 ## Finetune and Troubleshoot

+### main.py
+- We have been noticing some weird issues from python if we have multiple users' folders in which have same file names existing in the repo.
+Just to be save, please manually delete all users' folders before running a new user.

 ### gui_module.py
 - **self.video_length**: how many seconds we are recording for each clip
 - **self.wait_time_for_video_generation**: how many seconds we will wait for generating the final video